gladly-team/next-firebase-auth/README.md

 _Added in v0.13.1-alpha.0_

-A convenience function that returns the configured Firebase Admin application.
+A convenience function that returns the configured Firebase admin module.

 This can only be called from the server side.
 It will throw an error if called from the client side.